StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 ### Install

 The VMWare vSphere StackPack can be installed from the StackState UI **StackPacks** &gt; **Integrations** screen.
-You will need to provide the following parameters:
+You will need to enter the following details:

 * **VSphere Host Name** - The VMWare vSphere host name from which data will be collected.